 “Do I think that without the Second Avenue subway, that the prices would depress?” says Burris.
 “No, I wouldn't say that.
 What I would say though that the Second Avenue subway will help prices go up.
 That's different than saying that they would depress because of the lack of a subway before.
 I don't think consumers looked that as a problem.
 I do think they will look at this as an amenity.”

-According to Burris, prices on the East Side tend to decrease from 5th avenue through 1st Avenue, and then pick up again the East End due to its pre-war buildings with the high ceilings and views of the East River and Carl Schurz Park.
+According to Burris, prices on the East Side tend to decrease from 5th Avenue through 1st Avenue, and then pick up again the East End due to its pre-war buildings with the high ceilings and views of the East River and Carl Schurz Park.
 “You also have to keep in mind that the Upper East Side from Third Avenue to York Avenue is lower in costs per square foot than other areas of the city, whereas it used to be the Upper East Side was extraordinarily high,” he says.
-“A lot of young people out of college now are finding that with roommates they are able to afford the Upper East Side, and that includes when you go between 86th and 116th street...the area has been attracting millennials.
+“A lot of young people out of college now are finding that with roommates they are able to afford the Upper East Side, and that includes when you go between 86th and 116th streets...the area has been attracting millennials.
 I do believe the Second Avenue subway will help this.”